Etskh/Jotun/README.md

 ===
 The Gfx system needs a `Device::Handle` to initialize.
 It's the window, effectively.
 Some work will need to go into making it less dependant on the physical window, and more on the graphics device.
 So if a designer wants a secondary window, it wouldn't need a whole new openGL context (and the resources could be shared).

 The Gfx is simply an interface for Scenes which then in turn, create SceneNodes.
 These scene-nodes are filled up and maintained by the driver code - and managed by the SceneGraph.
-The drivers ask for their own Mesh::Handles and Material::Handles through the Mesh and Material interfaces.
-The sceneNodes take these and create MeshContext::Handles and MaterialContext::Handles - and these are what the graphics loop will manage and iterate over.
+The drivers ask for their own `Mesh::Handle`s and `Material::Handle`s through the Mesh and Material interfaces.
+The sceneNodes take these and create `MeshContext::Handle`s and `MaterialContext::Handle`s - and these are what the graphics loop will manage and iterate over.

 GUI